eclipse-openj9/openj9-docs/docs/messages_intro.md

 ### Finding Linux messages

-On Linux&reg;, messages are logged by the **syslog** daemon.
+On Linux&trade;, messages are logged by the **syslog** daemon.
 To find where messages are logged, check the syslog configuration file.

 ### Finding macOS messages